Motu Koita Assembly

-The Motu Koita Assembly is the landowner representative body of the Motu and Koitabu people, established as an Assembly by an act of the Parliament of Papua New Guinea.
+The Motu Koita Assembly is a representative body of the Motu and Koitabu people, established by an act of the Parliament of Papua New Guinea to serve as the Local Government body of the Motu Koita indigenous villages within NCD.
 It is the only Assembly of its kind in Papua New Guinea.
-The current Chair of the Motu Koita Assembly is Dadi Toka Jr. The Chair of the Motu Koita Assembly also holds the office of Deputy Governor of National Capital District.
+The current Chairman of the Motu Koita Assembly is Hon.
+Russell Simon Wavik, who unseated Dadi Toka Jr in the MKA Elections of July 2025.
+Being the sole Local Government body in NCD, the Chairman of the Motu Koita Assembly also holds the office of Deputy Governor of National Capital District.